hcassus/HomePlanner/README.md

 # How to start

-- Create a database on MySQL
+- Create a database on PostgreSQL
 - Edit `application.properties` to reflect your own database data
 - set `spring.jpa.hibernate.ddl-auto` to create
 - On the root directory, type `mvn spring-boot:run`